anjuan/speaker-agreement/README.md

 You'll need to make sure that you bring the structure.tex file down to your local machine since it contains formatting that the template uses to improve its look.

+## Mac Users

+If you're using MacOS, edit the structure.tex file and uncomment the font settings for MacOS.
+Then, comment out the default font settings in the next block.
+This will improve the look of the rendered document, but you will have to change your LaTeX client to compile with XeLaTeX.

 ## LaTex Client

 You'll need a LaTeX client to modify and use this template.
 There are several open source multi-platform client options available as either desktop or online applications.
 I currently use [MacTeX](http://www.tug.org/mactex/).